Daimler Buses

-EvoBus GmbH is a German bus and coach manufacturer headquartered in Stuttgart, Germany and a wholly owned subsidiary of Daimler Truck AG.
-Its products go to market under the brands Setra or Mercedes-Benz.
+Daimler Buses GmbH, formerly EvoBus GmbH, is a German bus and coach manufacturer headquartered in Leinfelden-Echterdingen, Germany and a wholly owned subsidiary of Daimler Truck.
+Its products go to market under the brands Mercedes-Benz and Setra.

 History

-In 1995, the bus division of Daimler-Benz AG and bus manufacturer Karl Kässbohrer Fahrzeugwerke GmbH amalgamated under the umbrella of EvoBus.
+In 1995, the bus division of Mercedes-Benz and bus manufacturer Setra amalgamated under the umbrella of EvoBus.
 Mercedes-Benz brought in more than 100 years of experience in the bus and coach industry, starting with the invention of the omnibus by Karl Benz in 1895 in Mannheim.

 EvoBus is headquartered in Stuttgart in Germany, with its largest bus factory in Mannheim in Germany.
 Licensed buses are also manufactured in Turkey.
 The city buses, for instance the Citaro, are manufactured in Mannheim, as are the chassis (meaning the frame plus the "running gear" like engine, transmission, driveshaft, differential, and suspension).
-A body (sometimes referred to as "coachwork"), is built on the chassis to complete the coaches in Ulm/Neu-Ulm, where the final assembly takes place.
+A body (sometimes referred to as "coachwork"), is built on the chassis to complete the coaches in Neu-Ulm, where the final assembly takes place.
 Other factories of EvoBus are in Ligny-en-Barrois in France and in Sámano in Spain.
+In July 2023 EvoBus was rebranded Daimler Buses.